 Inability to pass course material, difficulty of classes, poor time-management and changing majors multiple times are not extenuating circumstances.

 If a Satisfactory Academic Progress Appeal is approved, eligibility for financial aid will be reinstated on a probationary level.
 Students will be required to adhere to their Educational Plan and maintain good standing at the College.

-Student's whose appeal is not approved must successfully achieve 67% pass completion in all courses attempted (cummulative) and maintain a minimum 2.0 cumulative grade point average to regain eligibility.
+Student's whose appeal is not approved must successfully achieve 67% pass completion in all courses attempted (cumulative) and maintain a minimum 2.0 cumulative grade point average to regain eligibility.
 Additionally, students will need to adhere to the maximum time frame standard mentioned above.
 While a denied appeal may not impact a student's ability to enroll in courses, students will be required to do so without financial aid.